Kile-Asmussen/lord-of-the-ring/timeline.md

-# Era of the Worldtree
+# Era of the Greattree

-In this era, the Greater Will started sending its messengers, the Pairs Fingers, to the Lands Between.
+In this era, the Greater Will started sending its messengers, the Two Fingers, to the Lands Between.
 Finger readers arose to interpret their wiggles.

 # Era of the Erdtree

 The Greater Will sent the Elden Beast to the Lands Between.
-It planted the seed of the Erdtree, and the Erdtree subsumed the Worldtree.
-By that power, the Elden Beast established the Law of Causality and reshaped the old way of the Worldtree into the Law of Regression.
+It planted the seed of the Erdtree, and the Erdtree subsumed the Greattree.
+By that power, the Elden Beast established the Law of Causality and reshaped the old way of the Greattree into the Law of Regression.

 Then the Elden Beast fell dormant, turning into the Elden Ring, which prescriptively encoded these laws of Causality and Regression, governing everything that happened in the Lands Between.